Careers in Law Enforcement

 Earn pay and benefits while attending a full-time professional peace officer education program in Brooklyn Park, MN.
 Must have a two- or four-year college degree in any field of study, but no prior law enforcement training or experience is required.
 Must be a U.S. citizen with a valid driver's license and no felony convictions.
 The program specifically seeks those with the ability to fluently speak and proficiently read and write a second language, in addition to English, and who have experience living or working with culturally diverse populations.
 Upon completion of the education program (approximately 22 weeks), trainees must attain Peace Officers Standards and Training (POST) licensure before transitioning to a full-time police officer position with one of the participating cities.

 While Oakdale is not currently participating in the Pathways to Policing Program, many area cities are, including Bloomington, St. Louis Park, Eagan, the Metropolitan Airports Commission (MAC), Hastings, and Maplewood.

-Minnesota Board of Peace Officer Standards and Training (POST)
+Minnesota Board of Peace Officer Standards & Training (POST)

 POST administers a professional licensing program for peace officers.
 Visit the Peace Officers Standards and Training Board website to learn about openings.